 Mercy Medical Center offers new treatment for severe asthma

-Bronchial Thermoplasty is available at Mercy Pulmonology Clinic by the area’s only board-certified interventional pulmonologist
+Bronchial Thermoplasty is available at Mercy Pulmonology Clinic, offered by the area’s only board-certified interventional pulmonologist

 Mercy acquired the Bronchial Thermoplasty (BT) technology by the Alair™ System earlier this year and is now treating patients.
 BT is a safe outpatient procedure for the treatment of severe asthma in adult patients 18 years and older whose asthma is not well controlled with inhaled or other medications.